compropago/compropago-ruby/README.md

 ### Authentication

-We encourage you to set your API keys in an environment variable instead of hardcoding your API keys.
+We encourage you to set your API keys in an environment variable rather than hardcoding your API keys.

     compropago = Compropago::Client.new(ENV['COMPROPAGO_API_KEY'])

-Once you have created an instance, you can call the methods described in the <a href="http://compropago.com/documentacion/api">api reference</a> on it.
+Once you have created an instance of compropago, you can call the methods described in the <a href="http://compropago.com/documentacion/api">api reference</a> on it.

 ## Examples